onechiporenko/eslint-plugin-mocha-cleanup/README.md

 }
 ```

-This rule ignores tests with `done`-callback and 0 assertions.
-Set option `ignoreZeroAssertionsIfDoneExists` to `false` to allow such behavior:
+This rule ignores tests with a `done`-callback and 0 assertions.
+Set the option `ignoreZeroAssertionsIfDoneExists` to `false` to allow such behavior:

 ```json
 "rules": {